open-telemetry/semantic-conventions/docs/http/http-spans.md

 Don't set the span status description if the reason can be inferred from `http.response.status_code`.

+HTTP request may fail if it was cancelled or an error occurred preventing the client or server from sending/receiving the request/response fully.

+When instrumentation detects such errors it MUST to `Error` and MUST set `error.description` attribute.

 ## Common Attributes

 The common attributes listed in this section apply to both HTTP clients and servers in addition to